clusterio/clusterio/docs/writing-plugins.md

 While there is no standard for how to organize a plugin it's recommended to put the MasterPlugin class definition into master.js and the InstancePlugin class definition into instance.js.
-You can put them into whatever file you want (even the same one for both)
+You can put them into whatever file you want (even the same one for both).

-For both instanceEntrypoint and masterEntrypoint the path should not end with .js and it should use forward slashes for directory sepparators if any.
+For both instanceEntrypoint and masterEntrypoint the path should not end with .js and it should use forward slashes for directory separators if any.